-Ask us about...

-any concerns you have.
+Ask us about any concerns you have.

 Breastfeeding is natural, but you and your baby will learn together about how it works for you both.
 So it's not always easy.
-What's important is to ask for help if you need it.
+What's important is to ask your health visitor or family nurse for help if you need it.